percona/k8spsmdb-docs/docs/kubectl.md

 ## Prerequisites

-To install Percona Distribution for PostgreSQL, you need the following:
+To install Percona Distribution for MongoDB, you need the following:

 1. The **kubectl** tool to manage and deploy applications on Kubernetes, included in most Kubernetes distributions.
 Install not already installed, [follow its official installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).